LoyolaChicagoBooks/scalaworkshop/source/cs1.rst

 targets the JVM primarily).
 Once you have Scala and Java installed, you can open up an interactive session using the *command line*.
-(For those who don't prefer the command line, especially on Windows, we recommend installing IntelliJ Community Edition and the Scala plugin.
+(For those who don't prefer the command line, especially on Windows, we recommend installing IntelliJ Community Edition and the Scala plug-in.
 This will allow you to get an interactive session as well.)

 .. code-block:: scala